Martin Parr in Malaga

 Bertha was born in Germany in 1858 and came to Granada at the age of twelve.
 She had an older brother called Fernando, who became the German consul in Granada.
 Her participation in the Institución Libre de Enseñanza was remarkable.
 She also took part in the feminist struggle and managed, with little success, her father's factory, of which she was the main heir when he died.

-Ara spoke to a handful of press at the inauguration of La Almazara Museum and her enormous mural on the ceiling of the museum and restaurant.
+Ara spoke to us at the inauguration of La Almazara Museum, and her enormous mural on the ceiling of the museum and restaurant.

 Caroline Neele moved to Spain in her mid-twenties after marrying Antonio, the drummer of the popular sixties band Los Mustang.
 In her forties she moved to Andalusia and lived in San Pedro, Ronda and Aracena.
 She immersed herself in the local culture wherever she went.